Health & Public Safety

 Credits 2.0

-This course is focused on basic life support as performed by a healthcare provider.
-The content includes patient assessment, airway management, cardiopulmonary resuscitation, shock, bleeding and wounds, body area injuries, poisoning, burns, cold and heat-related emergencies, bone injuries, medical emergencies, emergency childbirth, and first aid skills.
-Identical to HCE 101 and HPE 190.
+The course offers a comprehensive overview of essential life support procedures for healthcare providers.
+Topics include patient assessment, airway management, cardiopulmonary resuscitation, shock, bleeding, wounds, injuries, poisoning, burns, temperature-related emergencies, bone injuries, medical emergencies, emergency childbirth, and first aid.
+This course is identical to HCE 101.

 FSC 135: Strength and Fitness for Fire Service